Bye-bye bad mood 👋

 We all have bad days and at some point in life we’ve all hit a rough patch, a period where we don’t feel like ourselves and life feels heavy.
 It happens and it’s ok.
 But, the trick is how to get out of that place.
 You must pick yourself up and keep going.
 Why?
-Life is just too short to feel like crap.
+Life is just too short to live down in the dumps.

 So how exactly do you pull yourself out of a funk?